 Academic Focus of the Community:

-First-Year Learning or Themed Communities can be focused on a major (eg: Music, Biological Sciences), a cluster of majors (eg: Business, Pre-Health, Education and Human Sciences), or a shared interest (eg: ROTC, social advocacy).
+First-Year Learning or Themed Communities can be focused on a cluster of majors (eg: Business, Pre-Health, Life Sciences), or a shared interest (eg: ROTC, social advocacy).
+Generally, LCs are not exclusive to a single major.

 Populations of students who may be interested in the community: